For All Debts Public and Private: Synopsis

 Junior, worried about money, meets with Tony at his doctor's office, and asks for more help for his medical and legal expenses; Tony, however, has his own expenses and angrily tells him to manage his affairs better.
 Junior later promotes Bobby Baccalieri.
 Assemblyman Ron Zellman tells Tony that Junior owns a property in a special development district in Newark which is going to rise in value, and Tony buys the property, pretending that he is doing his uncle a favor.
 He also calls a meeting with the family's capos in which he criticizes the lack of growth in their businesses.

 Carmela begins to worry about money, having seen the widowed Angie Bonpensiero working at a supermarket.
-Tony insists that she and the children will be provided for if anything happens to him; he also claims he is no longer hiding money in their house, though he later hides packets of money in a tub of duck feed.
+Tony insists that Carmela and the children will be provided for if anything happens to him; he also claims he is no longer hiding money in their house, though he later hides packets of money in a tub of duck feed.
 Carmela happens to pass by just after he closes the tub.

 Paulie is arrested in Youngstown, Ohio, on a gun charge, and resents Tony's apparent indifference.
 In prison, he calls Johnny Sack, who cultivates his dissatisfaction.

 Ralphie and Janice are growing closer.
 Ralphie comes to a Sunday dinner at Tony and Carmela's home with Rosalie Aprile, but Janice later joins him in the bathroom for cocaine and sex.

 Christopher, believing that Tony is treating him harshly because he questioned his action against Jackie Aprile, Jr., begins using heroin again.
 He complains about the constant presence of Adriana's close friend Danielle, unaware she is actually undercover FBI Agent Ciccerone.
 Adriana takes her to Tony's home and introduces her to him.
 Junior learns that there was an undercover agent in his doctor's office; he believes it was the nurse he was flirting with and is mortified that he failed to suspect her.

 Speaking to Dr. Melfi about business with unusual frankness, Tony discusses his plans to use Christopher as a proxy in order to avoid jail time or death.
 Although he knows that Christopher is taking heroin again, he now, in an attempt to bond with him, gives him the name and home address of a recently retired policeman who Tony claims killed his father.
 Christopher breaks into the man's house and kills him.